Comparison of text editors: Right-to-left and bidirectional text

-Support for Right-To-Left (RTL) texts is necessary for editing some languages like Arabic, Persian, Hebrew, and Yiddish and the mixture of left to right (LTR) and RTL known as bi-directional (BiDi) support.
+Support for right-to-left (RTL) text is necessary for editing some languages like Arabic, Persian, Hebrew, and Yiddish and the mixture of left-to-right (LTR) and RTL known as bidirectional (BiDi).
+The following table indicates whether an editor supports RTL and BiDi text.
+Some editors (e.g. Notepad++ 5.1.3) can render bidirectional text but does not support editing it.